GSA-TTS/identity-dev-docs/_pages/saml/authentication.md

 The `<saml:AuthnContextClassRef>` tags (nested under `//samlp:AuthnRequest/samlp:RequestedAuthnContext/`) specify the type of identity verification<sup id="fnref:1" role="doc-noteref"><a href="#fn:1" class="footnote" rel="footnote">1</a></sup>, AAL (Authentication Assurance Level) and attributes requested.
 {% endcapture %}
 {% capture attributes %}
+To request specific attributes, list them (comma-separated) as the query parameter for `http://idmanagement.gov/ns/requested_attributes?ReqAttr=`.
+See the [user attributes]({{ site.baseurl }}/attributes/) for the list of attributes that can be requested.

+#### Example specifying IAL, AAL, and attributes

+A proofed identity request at AAL3 for email, phone, first name, last name, and SSN might look like:

 ```xml
 <samlp:AuthnRequest ...>
   <!-- ... -->